sendgrid/docs/styleguide.md

 Please use .png, .gif, or .jpg files.
 Give the screenshots unique, meaningful names, obeying a specific format, such as general_settings_privacy.
 Avoid spaces, uppercase letters, and excessively long names.

+### Size and resolution:

+When possible, try to take screenshot at a size that is twice what it will need to be on the page.

 ### Alt text:

 As a best practice, all screenshots should have accompanying alt text.